 Stop the Surge

-You and your family need to acquire shelter first and foremost, but if time permits, shut off your HVAC system and cover the outdoor system with a tarp.
+You and your family need to acquire shelter first and foremost, but if time permits, turn off your HVAC system and cover the outdoor system with a tarp.
 Prior to turning your equipment back on after the storm, make sure you remove the tarp and get rid of any debris.

 This, Too, Shall Pass